-By October, whether you are teaching in-person or online, school is in high gear and you are CRAZY busy!
-There is always way too much to accomplish and way too little time.
+By October, school is in high gear and you are CRAZY busy!
+There is always way too much to teach and way too little time.
 Sometimes we can accomplish more by planning carefully and paring down lessons.
+Choosing only a few of your favorite elementary music lessons that meet strategically targeted learning objectives may produce better results.

 Take a few minutes to evaluate your lessons from last year/last month.
-What lessons need to be modified due to COVID19?
 What lessons went especially well?
 What lessons did not go very well?
 Where are your students excelling?
 Where are your students struggling?

-Check your curriculum map or yearly plan and focus your efforts.
+Check your yearly curriculum map and your monthly scope and sequence and focus your efforts.
 Build on or emulate lessons that went well.
 Revamp or cull lessons that didn’t live up to your expectations.

 Below are some of my favorite elementary music lessons that have been highly successful in my classroom.
-If they fall into a category that you need to “beef up” or where your students are struggling, check them out.
+Check them out.
 Maybe, they will become some of your favorites too.

 If you teach around thematic units, I have also included special dates and observances that you might want to use to “tie everything together.”